yangwithinyin/clamav-cron/README.md

 Installation and configuration:

-1. Download clamav-cron.sh somewhere like /usr/local/bin/ and give it execute permissions.
+1. Download clamav-cron.sh somewhere, and copy it to somewhere like /usr/local/bin/ and give it execute permissions.

 2. Set the permissions required for clamav-cron.sh to run properly.